 The project consists of a Core Group that brings together peace and conflict scholars with scholars of religious studies in general and with expertise on Islam in particular.
 The Core Group members all bring specific knowledge and expertise to the project, and have all conducted research on and published extensively on issues relevant to this project.
-Together, they also have rich and broad experiences of different research methods, ranging from statistical analysis to ethnographical fieldwork, which we will utilize in this project.
+Together, they also have rich and broad experiences of different research methods, ranging from statistical analysis to ethnographical fieldwork, which we will utilise in this project.
 The Core Group consists of:

 Professor Isak Svensson (project leader)

 Project leader Isak Svensson is a Professor at the Department of Peace and Conflict Research, Uppsala University and former Director of Research at the National Centre for Peace and Conflict Studies at the University of Otago, New Zealand.
 He is a leading specialist in conflict resolution, with an established scholarly record in the study of religious dimensions of armed conflicts and mediation research.
 In his book Ending Holy Wars he explores how different religious dimensions affect possibilities for conflict resolution by conducting an analysis of religious identities and religious dimensions of conflict issues.
 Svensson has conducted both quantitative and qualitative work and published in high-ranking peer reviewed journals such as the Journal of Peace Research, European Journal of International Relations, and Journal of Conflict Resolution.